 Advanced techniques of image processing and analysis for remotely sensed digital data.
 Topics include radiometric correction, geometric correction, atmospheric and ground effects, image enhancement, spectral analysis, classification, and change detection.
 Interdisciplinary applications in earth resources and environmental conditions; practical exercises based on satellite datasets and other forms of remotely sensed data.
 Course is designed for advanced students in the geospatial analysis program.

 This course is intended to build upon content from ES 771 Remote Sensing, in which many concepts of satellite image processing are covered at fundamental levels.
-These concepts will be elaborated with an emphasis on practical exercises based on actual datasets and field information.
-The course will combine state-of-the-art computer hardware and software for the analysis of satellite data derived from NASA's Mission to Planet Earth program, as well as commercial satellite data.
-An integration of physical, biological, and cultural (human) processes will be stressed for understanding and interpreting satellite imagery of the Earth's surficial environment.
+These concepts are elaborated with an emphasis on practical exercises based on actual datasets and field information.
+The course combines state-of-the-art computer hardware and software for the analysis of satellite data derived from NASA's Mission to Planet Earth program, as well as commercial satellite data.
+An integration of physical, biological, and cultural (human) processes is stressed for understanding and interpreting satellite imagery of the Earth's surficial environment.

 - Instructor: James S. Aber, Earth Science, Science Hall 119A (email@example.com).